Ahrensburg: Modern period

 The "Ahrensburg Estate" belonged to the so-called Noble Estates, which possessed a large amount of freedom and self-administration.

 The Rantzaus' estate was heavily indebted by the middle of the 18th century and, in 1759, was acquired by the businessman Heinrich Carl von Schimmelmann.
 Schimmelmann remodelled the castle and village in the baroque style and the current layout of the town reflects these plans.

-On the 7 June 1867 the estate village Woldenhorn became an independent Prussian country community and renamed itself Ahrensburg after a decision by the community council.
+On 7 June 1867 the estate village Woldenhorn became an independent Prussian country community and renamed itself Ahrensburg after a decision by the community council.
 It belonged to the "Amt Ahrensburg", from which the "amtsfreie" community once more seceded in 1912.

 The construction of the railway between Hamburg and Lübeck in the year 1865 made Ahrensburg a popular destination for outings outside Hamburg and the number of inhabitants increased.
 By 1910, the population had reached 2,750.
 The incorporation of various surrounding communities in the year 1928 led to an increase in the town area to about 5 km2.

 Building of the settlements "Daheim/Heimgarten" (partially on the territory of the current community of Ammersbek) and "Am Hagen" (originally called "Franz Seldte Settlement") commenced in 1933.
 The rush of settlers from around Hamburg lead to the creation of the current housing layout.

 When Ahrensburg received city rights in 1949, the town had some 17,775 inhabitants – around half of which were refugees from the former eastern German regions.

 Erica Keck, who was elected mayor in 1950, became the first female elected mayor in Germany.